hanseuljun/hololens-cpp-modules/README.md

 # RayCaster

 There is also a raycaster using frames of both modules.
 You can use it in 2 ways.

-By choosing a preview camera's pixel, or using a ray in the psudo-world coordinate system.
+By choosing a preview camera's pixel, or by a ray in the psudo-world coordinate system.

 Psudo-world cooridnate system means the "currentCoordinateSystem" in SimpleMain.